 After a large-scale radiological event, there will be a major need to assess, within a few days, the radiation doses received by tens or hundreds of thousands of individuals.

-Our Center is a research consortium to develop practical, high throughput, minimally-invasive radiation dose assessment devices and techniques to meet this need.
-This Consortium represents a multidisciplinary balance between radiation biologists, radiation physicists, radiation chemists, mechanical engineers, software engineers, product development experts, commercial companies in the field, and end users.
+The National Institute of Allergies and Infectious Diseases (NIAID) was tasked with forming a research program for the development of response countermeasures for these types of events.
+The formed the Center for Medical Countermeasures for Radiation Consortium (CMCRC) which is formed by several research Centers throughout the country.
+Our Center, the Center for High-Throughput, Minimally-Invasive Radiation Biodoimtry, is a research Center to develop practical, high throughput, minimally-invasive radiation dose assessment devices and techniques to meet this need.
+This Center represents a multidisciplinary balance between radiation biologists, radiation physicists, radiation chemists, mechanical engineers, software engineers, product development experts, commercial companies in the field, and end users.

 - Cytogenetic Biomarkers